 Windstream operates a Security Operations Center that monitors its network for abuse and fraud.
 When Windstream determines the presence of suspicious, malicious, criminal, or abusive traffic, or other activity that violates Windstream’s Acceptable Use Policy, Windstream temporarily may block access from or to its network to protect the security of its network and its customers.
 This measure may be triggered by, among other conditions, a denial-of-service (DoS) attack or by Windstream detecting an unusual amount of traffic that may be related to computers infected with malicious software viruses.
 If a customer believes that Windstream is blocking such traffic in error, the customer should contact Windstream’s Internet customer support at (866) 445-0978.

 Windstream offers broadband Internet access services to its residential, small business, school, and library customers over various technologies throughout its footprint.
-These technologies include digital subscriber line service (variants of ADSL, IDSL, and VDSL), cable modem service (DOCSIS), dedicated circuits (T1s), Fiber-to-the-Home Passive Optical Network (PON), and Metro Ethernet (via various methods and standards).
+These technologies include fixed wireless, digital subscriber line service (variants of ADSL, IDSL, and VDSL), cable modem service (DOCSIS), dedicated circuits (T1s), Fiber-to-the-Home Passive Optical Network (PON), and Metro Ethernet (via various methods and standards).
 The availability of these specific technologies varies by market.

 Windstream’s broadband Internet access speeds vary by customer location.
 Windstream strives to provision a customer’s connection up to the maximum advertised speed, but actual speed experienced by the customer will vary based on multiple factors, such as the condition of wiring inside a specific location or the electromagnetic interference on the customer’s line; general Internet backbone configurations and computer configuration; network or Internet congestion; and the server speeds of websites accessed.
 These variables can cause broadband Internet access service to perform at less than maximum advertised speeds.
 Windstream does not and cannot guarantee speeds.